Guide To the Best Art Museums in Spain

 Here, you can see one of the most extensive collections of Picasso's work, certainly the best collection in Spain.

-Now, the museum has over 3,000 pieces, many from Picasso's formative years in Barcelona.
-And the setting of this museum is stunning.
+Now, the museum has over 3,000 pieces, many from Picasso's formative years in Barcelona and from his Blue Period.
+The setting of this museum is stunning.
 It's lodged in five contiguous medieval stone mansions in the funky El Born neighborhood of Barcelona.

 Address: Calle Montcada 15-23 08003 Barcelona